meganc46/Projects/README-Security.md

 # Security System Simulator

-The goal of this project was to utilize two given devices, an ultrasonic rangefinder and a keypad, to create an application in assembly that would show off their functionality.
-Our team created a security system simulator to accomplish the goal.
+The goal of this project was design two devices, an ultrasonic rangefinder and a keypad.
+Devices were defined in VHDL and functionality was tested using Quartus and a DE-10 Lite FPGA.
+Our team then created a security system simulator to accomplish the demonstrate the functionality of the two devices.

 ![LEDs on an FPGA displaying ARMED](Security-preview.png)